unias/slide/_posts/2017-11-01-Demoslide.markdown

 ## 定位

 .floatleft[
+容器系统分层：
 - Runtime Layer
-- Container Layer（位于本层，管理各种容器运行时）
+- **Container Layer**

+  - To upper orchestrating layer, pouch supports Kubernetes and Swarm.
+  - To underlying runtime layer, pouch is compatible with oci-compatible runtime, such as [runC](https://github.com/opencontainers/runc), [runV](https://github.com/hyperhq/runv), runlxc and so on.
+To make storage and network big supplements, [CNI](https://github.com/containernetworking/cni) and [CSI](https://github.com/container-storage-interface) are in scope right there.

 - Orchestration Layer

-In pouch's roadmap, we set ecosystem embracing as a big target.
-To upper orchestrating layer, pouch supports Kubernetes and Swarm.
-To underlying runtime layer, pouch is compatible with oci-compatible runtime, such as [runC](https://github.com/opencontainers/runc), [runV](https://github.com/hyperhq/runv), runlxc and so on.
-To make storage and network big supplements, [CNI](https://github.com/containernetworking/cni) and [CSI](https://github.com/container-storage-interface) are in scope right there.

 ]